 - Portable.
 It really lives up to its name.
 The P9S is so portable that it can fit in a backpack and be brought around and used anywhere.

 - Powerful.
 In most cases, portability comes with a price.
 The smaller the device, the less powerful it is.
 But this fan has the right balance of portability and power.
 It comes with four fan speeds — soft wind, cool wind, strong wind, and natural wind.
 Admittedly, the fan can be a tad noisy at its most powerful setting.

 - Painless.
 If moving to the fan to adjust settings is a pain, the P9S provides the perfect anesthestic.
 The bluetooth remote control lets the fan be controlled from up to five metres away.

 - Precise.
 A timer lets you set the duration you want the fan to be on.

 - Protective.
-The fan was deactivate when an object jams the blades, ensuring that no one gets hurt from any accidental poking at the blades.
+The fan will deactivate when an object jams the blades, ensuring that no one gets hurt from any accidental poking at the blades.

 - Priced right.
 At S$36.90, the fan is a little pricey when compared with hand-held models but it is better compared with desk and standing fans.

 Charging is via a USB-C. It takes about 5.5 hours to be fully charged but can last up to a day of use depending on fan speed.